laminlabs/lamin-docs/docs/includes/specs-laminhub.md

-It offers free access to large omics data collections at [lamin.ai/explore](https://lamin.ai/explore) and provides a GUI for LaminDB's lakehouse, lineage, feature store, ontologies, LIMS, and ELN.

-LaminHub also makes it easy to manage many LaminDB instances including hosting, access management, and soon, audit logs.
+It provides a GUI for LaminDB and makes it easy to manage many LaminDB instances including hosting, access management, and soon, audit logs.

 Through the open-source LaminDB, developers retain full access to their data with zero lock-in danger.
 Instead of depending on rate-limited REST APIs, developers build directly with Postgres & diverse open storage formats on object stores.
-This is possible because LaminHub connects databases and storage locations in the data centers where developers run their compute.

-Most functionality is available for AWS data centers, with support for other cloud providers and fully on-prem solutions also possible.
+You can give it a try by exploring public omics data collections at [lamin.ai/explore](https://lamin.ai/explore).
+It's free and no account is required.

 LaminHub is a SaaS product.
 For private data & commercial usage, see: [lamin.ai/pricing](https://lamin.ai/pricing).